 The City will follow an aggressive policy of prompt and efficient collection of sales and use taxes.
-The Finance Department will employ a sales tax auditing staff whose responsibility will be the collection of sales and use taxes.
-The Finance Department may employ contract auditors to conduct sales and use tax audits.
+The Finance Department will contract with sales tax auditing staff whose responsibility will be the collection of sales and use taxes.

 The City has a Sales Tax Division.
 The staff in that division are responsible for maintaining sales and use tax accounts, and assuring prompt collections.
 The City contracts with a third party to conduct sales and use tax audits.